Portugal Golden Visa Program, Its Trend and Future

 Future of the Program

-There are some ambiguous official statements about the Portugal Golden Visa Program.
+There are some ambiguous official statements about the future of the Golden Visa Program in Portugal.
 Therefore speculation as to the program’s future has arisen to the surface.
 The program is, as can be seen in several global indices regarding the topic, successful.
 Yet, according to some authorities, there may be more profitable methods for the Portuguese government to offer citizenship or residency.
 Some suggest that golden visas as a whole may be on their way out in favour of start-up/entrepreneur programs, or even angel investment structures.
 On the other hand, Portugal’s socialist government indicate the lucrative program is here to stay.